GuilleBauza/Simple-Virtual-Store---Unity3D/README.md

 # Notes:
 > This plugin is at first release, we will continue to add more features to help you do less code.
 Please contact us if need futher assistance
+> You should manage your save and load assets information.
+All information stored at runtime will be deleted once the game or aplication stop.
+Remember to manage your save and load information at a database or local files.

 #**Supporters:**
    >Guille Bauza